nghaye/ha-edilkamin/README.md

 ## Main features

-- Climate entity for the stove, with manual power control and manual fan control
-- DHCP discovery or manual entry with MAC Address
+- DHCP discovery or manual entry with Wifi MAC Address
+- Climate entity for the stove, with the following features :
+  - Manual/auto power control
-- Auxiliary fans control (with fan entities)
+  - Manual/auto fan control
-- Auto mode
+  - Temperature measurement from the remote
-- Stove operational mode
+  - (extra attribute) Operationnal mode
-- Display current power level
+  - (extra attribute) Current power level
-- Coordinator for all data upgrades
+- Fan entities for each auxiliary fan
-- Switch entities for silent mode, standby mode, airkare
+- Switch entities
+  - Silent mode
+  - Standby mode
+  - Airkare
+- Sensor entities
-- Sensors entities for the running time and number of power ons
+  - Number of power ons
+  - Running time
+  - Current alarm
-- Last and current alarm
+  - Last alarm

 ## Issues / To-Do

-- Issues with the refresh of the sensors
 - More tests needed for the alarm sensor, needs to map the different error codes and messages
 - Create airkare switch entity only if feature is available